mdn/browser-compat-data/docs/data-guidelines/README.md

 > This guideline was added in August 2025 and feedback is welcome.
 > If you have questions or concerns about how to apply it, [file an issue](https://github.com/mdn/browser-compat-data/issues/new/choose).

+The partial implementation flag often requires a judgment call.
+If you're not completely certain, ask for a second opinion.

 You must set `"partial_implementation": true` when all of the following conditions are met:

 - The browser's support does not implement mandatory specified behavior.